Carlo C. DiClemente, Ph.D.

 Lindsay Emery, M.S.

-Lindsay is a third year graduate student in the Clinical/Community and Applied Social Psychology track of the Human Services Psychology Doctoral Program.
+Lindsay is a fifth year graduate student in the Clinical/Community and Applied Social Psychology track of the Human Services Psychology Doctoral Program.
 She received a B.A. in Psychology from Dickinson College in 2009 and went on to receive an M.S. in Clinical Psychology from Loyola University Maryland in 2011.
 Prior to starting the program at UMBC, Lindsay worked for two years as a psychometrist in the Division of Medical Psychology at Johns Hopkins Hospital, conducting neuropsychological evaluations for persons with dementia, traumatic brain injury, cognitive impairment, and various other neurological and psychological brain disorders.
 Currently, Lindsay works with Dr. Anne Brodsky on research relating to issues of immigration, psychological sense of community, and understanding how individuals relate and belong within various communities.
 She is specifically interested in pursuing research relating to issues of racial identity, risk and resilience, sense of community, and exploring these concepts among minority and marginalized populations.
 In the HABITS lab, she works on Social Work SBIRT Project.
+She is currently competing her internship at the Center for Multicultural Training in Psychology at Boston School of Medicine.

 Aliya Webermann, M.A.